Medical-Image-Analysis-Laboratory/mialsuperresolutiontoolkit/documentation/usage.rst

 Not running on a local machine? - Data transfer
 ===============================================

-If you intend to run the `MIALSRTK BIDS App` on a remote system, you will need to make your data available within that system first.
+If you intend to run `MIALSRTK` on a remote system, you will need to make your data available within that system first.
 Comprehensive solutions such as `Datalad
 <http://www.datalad.org/>`_ will handle data transfers with the appropriate
 settings and commands.
 Datalad also performs version control over your data.